Edb83/penny-for-your-thoughts/README.md

 - Click each intro gallery circular image to check it takes you to the relevant anchor within the Gallery page - **PASS**
 - On desktop, hover over each intro gallery circular image to check visual feedback is provided (hvr-grow effect) - **PASS**

-_Note: minor distortion of the text.
-A decision was made to apply this effect to the entire block to provide a smoother application of the effect when sweeping over the images_

 **4. About page**

 - Click the "Contact me" email link to check it creates a new email to the photographer - **PASS**